SahityaPettugani/Web-App-UI-Design/README.md

   # Web App UI Design

   This is a code bundle for Web App UI Design.
-The original project is available at https://www.figma.com/design/F3wGNGfY6YECf31P6EuBCC/Web-App-UI-Design.

   ## Running the code